|Search and Rescue in Nunavut|

 For pilots flying private aircraft in Canada's Eastern Arctic, it is important to remember that distances are vast, and the climate can be unforgiving.
 It is extremely important that flights carry survival gear, clothing suitable to the conditions and time of year, and full immersion floater suits for flights over water.

 Even in the "best case" scenarios, it can take a long time to find and rescue people in this huge territory.
-So in addition to the ELT on your plane, bringing a Tips and Advice, and other signaling equipment is highly recommended.
+So in addition to the ELT on your plane, bringing a satellite phone, and other signaling equipment is highly recommended.
 Be prepared.

 Joint Rescue Control Centre Halifax (Canadian Armed Forces)